solution-globale-informatique/geoprisma_config/README.md

 Tested
 ------

-This app have been tested with Django 1.3, tests for django 1.4 and 1.5 are on the way.
+This app have been tested with Django 1.3, 1.4 and 1.5 .
 Django 1.2 might be ok if you add django-staticfiles app.
 Check https://docs.djangoproject.com/en/dev/howto/static-files/

 BSD License